 Grief can make us feel isolated at times.
 You can find support at your local Grief Kind Space where you can meet other people going through a similar experience.
 Facilitated by our trained volunteers, Grief Kind Spaces are informal community drop-ins, providing an opportunity for people who are grieving to share their feelings and experiences with each other.

 How to get in touch

-We offer a range of therapies which may ease symptoms and promote well-being.
+We offer a range of therapies which may ease symptoms and promote well-being for our patients.

 Who may benefit?

 We may recommend complementary therapies when you're living with a life-limiting condition.

 - Aromatherapy: pure essential oils, with therapeutic properties, are blended and used during gentle massage.

 - Reflexology: gentle pressure is applied to specific areas of the feet or hands to release energy and encourage circulation corresponding to body areas.

 - Bowen technique: gentle touch relieves aching muscles and helps with mobility.
 It can be done through clothing.